RTeeen/Instructions-Markdown-/WSL.md

 <img src="./assets/linux/MSStore.png" alt="CMD_ADMIN" width="700px" /><br><br>

-When you open your Linux for the first time, it might take a while to decompress all the packages and complete the installation but you just wait for this once.
+When you open your Linux for the first time, it might take a while to decompress all the packages and complete the installation but you just need to wait for this operation once.

-After, it should ask you a username and password only for this particular Linux environment.
+11. After, it should ask you a username and password only for this particular Linux environment.
+Enter the username and password for your Linux environment.

 <img src="./assets/linux/UbuntuUser.png" alt="CMD_ADMIN" width="700px" /><br><br>